siddardhak/AustralianFantasyLeagueforkids/README.md

 ```

 ```
-If Docker is Installed run docker-compose up .
+If Docker is Installed on the system run docker-compose up .
 You can access applicationa at localhost:3000
 ```

 ```